When To Enroll In Medicare: Eligibility, Deadlines, And More

 You can also receive Original Medicare benefits through a Medicare Advantage plan, also known as Medicare Part C. To enroll in a Medicare Advantage plan, you must go through a private insurer and already have Original Medicare (Parts A and B).
 Medicare Advantage plans add benefits Original Medicare doesn't offer, such as dental, vision, and hearing insurance.

-During the Annual Enrollment Period (also called the Annual Election Period) from October 15 to December 7 of each year, you can add, drop, or change your Medicare Advantage plan and prescription drug plans if you choose.
-You also have another opportunity to change your Medicare Advantage plan from January 1 to March 31 during the Medicare Advantage Open Enrollment Period.
+During the Annual Enrollment Period (also called the Annual Election Period) from October 15 to December 7 of each year, you can add, drop, or change your Medicare Advantage plan and prescription drug plan.
+You have another opportunity to change your Medicare Advantage plan from January 1 to March 31 during the Medicare Advantage Open Enrollment Period.

-The government does require you to have insurance, so if you don’t have coverage, try to sign up within that seven-month Initial Enrollment Period (IEP) to avoid a coverage gap fee.
+The government does require you to have insurance, so if you don't have coverage, try to sign up within that seven-month Initial Enrollment Period (IEP) to avoid a coverage gap fee and late enrollment penalty fees.

 If you miss that sign-up window and you weren't automatically enrolled, you can apply during the Medicare Annual Enrollment Period, which is October 15 to December 7 each year.